Photo Integrated Experience Challenge (PIEC): An Innovative Active Learning Method for Teaching Ophthalmology Residents

 Sureeporn Patrasuwan

 Background: Active learning has emerged as a cornerstone in medical education, promoting superior knowledge retention and social-cognitive skills compared to traditional methods.
 For ophthalmology residents, developing proficiency in interpreting ophthalmic images is paramount, as over 80-90% of ocular diagnoses rely on ophthalmic images from digital slit lamp and other ophthalmic devices.
-In light of this, we introduce the Photo Integrated Experience Challenge (PIEC), an innovative active learning method that leverages the combined strengths of ophthalmic image recognition and personal experience sharing.
-This study aims to evaluate the effectiveness of PIEC, along with gathering residents feedback on its implementation.
+In light of this, we introduce the Photo Integrated Experience Challenge (PIEC), an innovative active learning method that leverages the combined strengths of ophthalmic image diagnosis, personal knowledge and experience sharing.
+This research aims to evaluate the advantages and effectiveness of PIEC, along with gathering student feedback on its implementation.

-Methods: This is a single-center, prospective study involving 29 ophthalmology residents from Department of Ophthalmology, Thammasat University, Thailand.
-The PIEC session consisted of 5-6 participants and lasted for 50 minutes.
-Initially, a first-year resident initiates the discussion by sharing their existing knowledge and observations related to a pre-assigned ophthalmic image.
-Subsequently, second- and third-year residents expand upon the initial insights, offering additional perspectives and integrating their personal clinical experiences with the topic.
-Throughout the process, the instructor helps facilitate the discussion, share expert knowledge and experience from clinical practice, and synthesize key learning points and give instant feedback at the session's conclusion.
+Methods: PIEC class is implemented every week throughout an academic year.
+Each session includes 5-6 residents from first year to third year and lasts for 50 minutes.
+Initially, first year residents initiate the discussion by sharing their existing knowledge and observations related to pre-assigned eye disease images which are shared on the monitor.
+Subsequently, second and third year residents expand upon the initial insights, offering additional perspectives and integrating their personal clinical experiences about the disease.
+Throughout the process, the instructor helps facilitate the discussion, share expert knowledge and experience about the disease from clinical practice, and synthesize key learning points at the session’s conclusion.
 To objectively assess knowledge acquisition, 29 participating residents completed pre- and post-course self-evaluations on each covered topic.
-Additionally, a feedback questionnaire was employed to qualitatively evaluate student experiences and perceptions of PIEC.
+Additionally, we employed a feedback questionnaire to evaluate student experiences and perceptions of PIEC.

-Conclusion: PIEC effectively enhances ophthalmology residents' knowledge, critical thinking, and communication skills, suggesting its potential as a valuable active learning tool in ophthalmology education.
+Conclusion: PIEC effectively enhances ophthalmology residents’ critical thinking, communication skills as well as knowledge integration with clinical experience, suggesting its potential as a valuable active learning tool in medical education.

 Conflicts of Interest: Authors have no conflict of interest.